-1) ZONING ORDINANCE PR (Planned Residential) up to 2.99 du/ac:

-- A. The PR zone allows attached dwellings as permitted use.
-The administrative procedures for the PR zone require the Planning Commission to approve the development plan before permits can be issued (Article 5, Section 5.13.15). - B. The proposed density for unit 2 is 2.87 du/ac based on the approximate lot area on KGIS.
-Including the 6 lots of unit 1 and the existing house on lot 7, the density for the entire development shall not exceed 2.99 du/ac.
-If the acreage on the final plat is below 10.034 acres, a reduction in lot numbers will be required to conform with the zoning ordinance. - C. The Planning Commission has the authority to reduce the 35-ft peripheral setback to 15 ft when adjacent to residential or agricultural zones.
-Staff recommends approval of the reduction as delineated in Exhibit B.
+- 1) ZONING ORDINANCE, PR (Planned Residential) up to 2.99 du/ac: - A. The proposed density of 2.74 du/ac for unit 2 as well as the overall density of 2.96 du/ac for the entire subdivision is consistent with the approved PR zone of 2.99 du/ac. - B. The PR zone allows attached dwellings as a permitted use.
+The administrative procedures for the PR zone require the Planning Commission to approve the development plan before permits can be issued (Article 5, Section 5.13.15). - C. The Planning Commission has the authority to reduce the 35-ft peripheral setback to 15 ft when adjacent to residential or agricultural zones.
+The requested reduction is consistent with the previously approved peripheral boundary.